Creamy, super chocolate avocado ice cream that tastes indulgent but is healthy! Made with 5 ingredients, it is vegan, paleo, & keto (with 1 easy sub).

 - 1 13.5-ounce can full-fat coconut milk

-Does the Ice Cream Require an Ice Cream Maker?
+Can I Make the Ice Cream without an Ice Cream Maker?

-I am a big fan of no-churn ice creams and sorbets (I have several options listed at the end of this post), but this particular recipe requires an ice cream maker.
-It need not be a fancy maker, but one is necessary to create a light, creamy, traditional-tasting ice cream.
+I am a big fan of no-churn ice creams and sorbets (I have several options listed at the end of this post), While this particular recipe is best made with an ice cream maker (to create a light, creamy, traditional-tasting ice cream) it can be made without one as well.

 With the keto sweetener swap, the resulting ice cream has 0.9 g sugar and 5.3 grams of net carbs per serving.